lukaszkups/lem-ssg/README.md

 Meant to list all the files from specified folder, e.g. `/content/blog/`,

-Every list page will be generated in specified folder as `index.html` file, so that it will be nicely accessible on your server in human readable manner (e.g. as `/blog/` page).
+Every list page will be generated in specified folder as `index.html` file (e.g. `/blog/index.html`), so that it will be nicely accessible on your server in human readable manner (e.g. as `/blog/` page).

 Config: